christopherabate/sandbox/README.md

 ## Get started

-Your HTML document must contain:
+The HTML document must contain:
 - Single `iframe` containing the tagged template.
 - As many `<pre><code>` as tags in iframe template.
 - A class containing the tag name for each `<code>`.